Mike Slinn

 • LOGLEVEL provides a means for the user to specify a value to replace the default value of the loglevel entry in the options hash, which was initialized with the string value 'warning'.

-• SHAKE provides a means for the user to specify a to replace the default value of the shake entry in the options hash, which was initialized with the integer value 5.
+• SHAKE provides a means for the user to specify a to replacement for the default value of the shake entry in the options hash, which was initialized with the integer value 5.

 3. OptionParser.order! has the side effect that option keywords and key/value pairs that match parser.on statements are removed from ARGV.